Sarnia Legionnaires (GOJHL): History

 In 2008, the ownership of the Sarnia Blast was transferred to a consortium of local individuals.
 In memory of the fabled Sarnia Legionnaires of old, the new owners and the local Royal Canadian Legion allowed for the current team to resurrect the name.
 The new owners said they will put pictures of the original Legionnaires in their dressing room, hoping that will inspire today's young players.

 In their first year back under the Legionnaire name after a 38-year absence, the club finished first in the Western Conference of the Greater Ontario Hockey League.
-In the playoffs, they won the conference championship by eliminating the St. Thomas Stars 4-1 in games, taking out the Strathroy Rockets 4-3 in games and ousting the London Nationals 4-2 in games to win the Weir Cup.
+In the playoffs, they won the conference championship by eliminating the St. Thomas Stars 4–1 in games, taking out the Strathroy Rockets 4–3 in games and ousting the London Nationals 4–2 in games to win the Weir Cup.

 Tyler Cicchini led the way, scoring 18 goals in 22 post season games.
 That was one more than the record of 17 playoff goals Don Gordon of the original Legionnaires set in the spring of 1968.

 The team set a league record in the 2009 playoffs when it scored three goals in 14 seconds in a game against Strathroy.

 Sarnia Jr. 'B' hockey teams named the Legionnaires have now won six Western Ontario championships in 17 years of action, along with four Sutherland Cups.

+When head coach Brian Irwin departed the Legionnaires before the 2025–26 season, several veteran players followed suit; as a result, the Legionnaires featured 20 rookie players under new head coach Mike Bondy, with many of them 16 or 17 years of age.
+The team ultimately made dubious history when they finished with a 0–50–0 record, becoming the first team in the GOHL to finish with a winless season since the league's 2007 founding; they also became the worst team ever fielded in Junior B hockey history by surpassing the record for most losses held by the 1997–98 Ohsweken Golden Eagles, who went 0–47–1.